edenobrega/sports-hall-booking-5p/README.md

 # Bookit
 A website for booking the use of and making postings for sports facilities in the UK.
+See [here](https://bookit-5p.herokuapp.com/) for the deployed site.

 ## User Stories
 - As a user I want to be able to create an account